ntqueprince/CVANG_VAHAN/README.md

     "Declaration format (if declaration required)": "" },
   {
-    "InsurerRequirement": "New India AssurancePost Issuance Cancellation",
-    "Insurer": "New India Assurance",
+  "InsurerRequirement": "New India AssurancePost Issuance Cancellation", "Insurer": "New India Assurance",
-    "Requirement": "Post Issuance Cancellation",
-    "Endorsement type": "NA",
+  "Requirement": "Post Issuance Cancellation", "Endorsement type": "NA",
   "Documents or any other requirement": "Alternate Policy and Reason for cancellation", "TAT": "SRS / 10 Days",
   "Charges / Deduction": "Deduction",
-    "Inspection": "",
+  "Inspection": "NA",
-    "Any Exception": "",
-    "Declaration format (if declaration required)": "" },
+  "Any Exception": "To cancel a third-party policy, need to provide an alternate policy from the same insurer with the same issuance date.", "Declaration format (if declaration required)": "NA" },
   {
     "InsurerRequirement": "New India AssurancePost Issuance Cancellation (Multiple Mismatch - Reg no, chassis no & Engine no mismatch", "Insurer": "New India Assurance",